mosesab/self-hosting-superbase/README.md

 # self-hosting-superbase

-# 🛠️ How to Self-Host Supabase on a VPS Server
+# 🛠️ How to Self-Host Supabase on a VPS Server (in 2 minutes)

 Self-hosting Supabase on a VPS server is a practical approach for developers seeking greater control, customization, and cost efficiency.
 By deploying Supabase on your own infrastructure, you can tailor the backend services to your specific needs.
 Here's a comprehensive guide to help you set up Supabase on a VPS: